iandailis/Palettizer/README.md

 * The picture in the ROM is stored in row-major order.
 At every address is stored one pixel's palette index.

-* If you are making sprites, don't just use the example.
+* If you are making sprites, **don't just use the example**!
 Instead, instantiate and use the rom and the palette in your existing color mapper module similarly to the example, then change the rom address calculation and other stuff (yes this isn't that specific, but sprites are a very broad thing with many implementations).

 * To do transparency for your sprites:
 	1) In the original image, make the background color drastically different from the rest of the image.
 Hot pink is usually a good color.